palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 # synthetic-data-for-mass-spectrometry

 This package allows to generate synthetic tabular data for AMR using [Variational AutoEncoders](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/blob/main/extras/vae_structure.png) and [Conditional Variational AutoEncoders](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/blob/main/extras/cvae_structure.png).
-This package provides a series of modules and notebook to build and train the models, generate new data starting from real ones, and test their quality and validity through the [SDMetrics](https://docs.sdv.dev/sdmetrics/) package.
+The modules allow to build and train the models, generate new data starting from real ones, and test their quality and validity through the [SDMetrics](https://docs.sdv.dev/sdmetrics/) package.

 1. [Overview](#Overview)
 2. [Contents](#Contents)